Article · Mar 20, 2026

 The fragility is structural.
 The contract between your code (which says “look up the constraint covering user_id and role”) and your schema (which holds the constraint definition) is enforced only at runtime, by Postgres, after the request has already traveled three hops.

-The migration that broke it
+How the migration broke it

 -- Drop the composite uniqueness